interlock-network/bouncer/docs/README.md

 ### What is Bouncer?
 How does it work?

-Interlock-Bouncer is an [open-source](https://github.com/interlock-network/interlock-bouncer) Discord bot that scans your server for malicious links and neutralizes them.
+Bouncer is an [open-source](https://github.com/interlock-network/bouncer) Discord bot that scans your server for malicious links and neutralizes them.
 It does this by querying our database of known-malicious sites.
 If the site is new, we use our proprietary visual AI to identify 0-day phishing sites.
 Setup takes just a minute or two and it begins protecting your server instantly.

 ### Who makes Bouncer?